rk-ramakrishna/Gradle-Fundamentals/README.md

 	* **Gradle projects are made up of one or more tasks that perform build steps.**

 	* **A Task represents a single atomic piece of work for a build, such as compiling classes or generating javadoc.**

+	* Each task has a name, which can be used to refer to the task within its owning project, and a fully qualified path, which is unique across all tasks in all projects.

+    * The path of the task is the concatenation of the owning project's path and the task's name.
+Path elements are separated using the ":" character

+	* Every single task has a list of actions that are executed while the task is run.

+	* doFirst and doLast methods are used to add an action at the beginning or to the end of the list respectively.

+	* It’s possible to add multiple actions to a task, however it is rare.

 	* **Tasks execute actions such as compile Java source code and generate classes or clean target folders.**

 	* **It is quite possible for tasks to depend on other tasks.
 For example, the task that runs test cases is dependent on the task that compiles Java code**.

+	* Below are syntax to define task in Gradle file

+	   **task myTask** 								  </br>
+       **task myTask { configure closure }**          </br>
+	   **task myTask(type: SomeType)**                </br>
+	   **task myTask(type: SomeType) { configure closure }**      </br>

+    * Gradle supports two ways to create a new Task

+      * use the various methods on TaskContainer to create and lookup task instances
+	  * use the task keyword in your build file

     * **Corresponding to each task in the build file, Gradle creates an instance of org.gradle.api.Task.
 By default it would be org.gradle.api.DefaultTask class**.

 	* Below are commonly used task-related API properties and methods.